-ADCP Lancaster RN to BS
+Lancaster RN to BS

 Dawn began her nursing education at Lancaster General Hospital School of Nursing where she earned a diploma in nursing.
 She continued her education at Millersville University earning a BSN degree and then attended Immaculata College earning a School Nursing Certification.
-Dawn received her MSN with a concentration in Community Health and Nursing Education from West Chester University and is currently pursuing a PhD in Nursing Education.
-Dawn has worked as a nursing educator in long term care as well as acute care settings and worked as a certified school nurse at the elementary and secondary levels.
-She is married to Matt Lambert and they have four young children, two of whom are adopted from Bulgaria.
-Dawn and her husband have both participated in short-term mission trips with their church, Community Evangelical Free Church, in Elverson.
-Dawn is involved in the children’s ministry and the mercy and encouragement ministry.
+Dawn received her MSN with a concentration in Community Health and Nursing Education from West Chester University and has a PhD in Nursing Education from Capella University.

-Dr. Simmons is the academic director and major professor for the ADCP RN-to-BS track in Lancaster, PA.
-She earned her EdD from Teacher’s College at Columbia University, an MSN from Columbia University, an Ms Ed from Temple University and her BS from Messiah College.
-She is an experienced medical-surgical and critical care nurse.
-Her research has focused on effectiveness of the nursing school environment and the development of caring ability among nursing students.
+Dr. Simmons is a professor in the RN-to-BS program in Lancaster, PA and also in the online RN-to-BS and MSN programs.
+She earned her EdD from Teacher’s College at Columbia University, an MSN from Columbia University, an MsEd from Temple University and her BS from Messiah College.
+Her clinical focus has been medical-surgical and critical care nursing.
+Her doctoral research focused on effectiveness of the nursing school environment and the development of caring ability among nursing students.
 She is married to Mark Simmons who is the Director of the School of Respiratory Therapy at York College of Pennsylvania.
-Their oldest son, Clinton, is married to Christina Yoder.
-Both are teachers.
-Their youngest son, Ted is married to Heather Edelman.
-Both are registered nurses.
-Dr. Simmons is involved in the Lancaster Brethren in Christ Church.
+Dr Simmons has two children two grandsons and one grand-daughter: Clinton is married to Christina Yoder and they have a son, Everett and a daughter, Evangelina.
+Ted is married to Heather Edelman and they have a son, Mason.